-If you observe these six indicators, it’s time to get ahold of the pros at 210-570-9705.
+If you observe these six signs, the time has arrived to get ahold of the pros at 210-570-9705.

 - Discolored Water

 If your water looks discolored, there is a good chance that your water heater is corroding.
 This may lead to dirty water and loss of water.

 A small amount of hums are expected.
 If you hear distinct clanking noises coming from your water heater, it could be a sign of a problem.